 Artificial Intelligence can help with the processing of CSAM.
 The main challenge lies with the quality of CSAM data and the lack of standardised classifications among the different parties involved.
-Involved NGOs, Hotlines, law enforcement agencies and the internet industry all currently classify content in a different way.
+Involved NGOs, hotlines, Law Enforcement Agencies and the internet industry all currently classify content in a different way.
 However, to train machines one needs large quantities of data.
-If the data from different stakeholders varies (in its classification), then each party will have to train their own systems which reduces efficiency in eliminating CSAM from the internet.
-Thus, the effective use of AI and ML in the fight against online CSAM firstly requires a focus on standardised classification of material.
+If the data from different stakeholders varies (in its classification), then each party will have to train their own systems which reduces efficiency In eliminating CSAM from the internet.
+Thus the effective use of Artificial Intelligence and Machine Learning In the fight against CSAM online firstly requires a focus on standardised classification of material.